Board of Governors

 Wichita, KS

-Williams is in her 12th year as the Chapter 13 bankruptcy trustee in Wichita, where she is responsible for administering the reorganization plans of individual debtors in approximately 2,600 Chapter 13 cases.
+Laurie Williams is in her 12th year as the Chapter 13 bankruptcy trustee in Wichita, where she is responsible for administering the reorganization plans of individual debtors in approximately 2,600 Chapter 13 cases.
 She received her undergraduate and law degrees from the University of Kansas.
 Prior to her tenure as the Chapter 13 trustee, Williams was a partner with Redmond & Nazar.
-Her practice involved extensive bankruptcy work in chapter 7, 11, 12 and 13, representing debtors, creditors and serving as attorney for chapter 7 trustees and a chapter 12 trustee.
+Her practice involved extensive bankruptcy work in chapter 7, 11, 12 and 13, representing debtors, creditors and serving as an attorney for chapter 7 trustees and a chapter 12 trustee.
 Prior to that, she was a central research staff attorney at the Kansas Court of Appeals.
 Williams has served as the chair of the Kansas Bankruptcy Court Bench/Bar Committee from 2005 to July, 2007.
 Social/Volunteer Organizations; She is a frequent continuing legal education CLE presenter for the Wichita Bar Association and the Kansas Bar Association.
 In addition to the Kansas and Wichita bar associations, Williams is a member of the Wichita Women Attorney's Association, the American Bankruptcy Institute, and the National Association of Chapter 13 Trustees.

 Bylaws of the KU Law alumni